dh-notes/pandoc-workflow/main.md

 ![The Lexoriter system, c.
 1983.
 From @price_definitive_1984.](lexoriter.jpg)

+# Objectives
+In this tutorial, you will first learn the basics of Markdown--an easy to read and write markup syntax for plain text--and second how to use Pandoc, a command line tool that converts plain text into a number of beautifully formatted file types: PDF, .docx, HTML, LaTeX, slide decks, and more.^[<http://johnmacfarlane.net/pandoc/>.
+Don't worry if you don't understand some of of this terminology yet!]
+With Pandoc as your digital typesetting tool, you can use Markdown syntax to add figures, a bibliography, formatting, and easily change citation styles from Chicago to MLA (for instance), all in plain text.

+## A Note on use
+We purposefully omit some of the granular, platform- or operating system-bound details of installing the [software listed below](#software).
+For example, it makes no sense to provide installation instructions for LaTeX, when the canonical online instructions for your operating system will always remain more current and more complete.
+Similarly, the mechanics of Pandoc installation are best explored by searching for "installing Pandoc" on Google, with the likely first result being Pandoc's homepage.

+Instead of following this tutorial in a mechanical way, we recommend you strive to understand the solutions offered here as a *methodology*, which may need to be tailored further to fit your environment.
+Installing these tools is perhaps the biggest barrier to participation.
+Allot yourself enough time and patience to install everything properly.
+Do it with a colleague who has a similar set-up and help each other out.
+Consult the Useful Resources section below if you get stuck.^[The source files for this document can be found on <https://github.com/dhcolumbia/pandoc-workflow>.
+Use the "raw" option when viewing in GitHub to see the source Markdown.
+The authors would like to thank Alex Gil, his colleagues from Columbia's Digital Humanities Center, and the participants of openLab at the Studio in the Butler library for testing the code in this tutorial on a variety of platforms.]

 # Philosophy
-Markdown is a syntax for formatting plain text files that is currently enjoying a period of growth, not just as a tool for writing scholarly papers but as a convention for online editing in general.
-Major sites like Reddit, GitHub, and Wordpress support Markdown authorship natively.
-It is now possible to write a wide range of documents in one format -- articles, blog posts, wikis, syllabi, and recommendation letters -- using the same set of tools and techniques to search, discover, backup, and distribute our materials.
-The popularity of Markdown in such diverse contexts has led to a rich ecosystem of practitioners, authoring tools, and publishing platforms.

-Although Markdown's rising popularity is relatively recent, plain text has been around since the electronic typewriter.
-It is still possible to open a file written in any number of "dead" plain text word processors from the past several decades: AlphaPlus, Perfect Writer, Text Wizard, Spellbinder, WordStar or Isaac Asmiov's favorite SCRIPSIT 2.0, made by Radio Shack.
-But opening a turn of the 21st century document written in Word Perfect or Apple's Pages may cause problems.
+As a means of encoding alphanumeric characters in 1s and 0s, plain text files have been around since the electronic typewriter.
+The longevity of this standard inherently makes plain text more sustainable and stable than proprietary formats.
+While files produced even ten years ago in Microsoft Word and Apple's Pages can cause significant problems when opened with the latest version, it is still possible to open a file written in any number of "dead" plain text editors from the past several decades: AlphaPlus, Perfect Writer, Text Wizard, Spellbinder, WordStar, or Isaac Asmiov's favorite SCRIPSIT 2.0, made by Radio Shack.
+Writing in plain text guarantees that your files will remain readable ten, fifteen, twenty years from now.
+In this tutorial, we outline a workflow that frees the researcher from proprietary word processing software and fragile file formats.

 Writing, storing, and retrieving documents are activities central to the humanities research workflow.
 And yet, many authors base their practice on proprietary tools and formats that fall short of even the most basic requirements of scholarly writing.
-Perhaps you can relate to being frustrated by the fragility of footnotes, bibliographies, figures, and book drafts authored in MS Word.
+Perhaps you can relate to being frustrated by the fragility of footnotes, bibliographies, figures, and book drafts authored in Microsoft Word.
 Still, most journals insist on submissions in .docx format.
 More than causing personal frustration, this reliance on fragile tools and formats has long-term negative implications for the academic community.
 In such an environment, journals must outsource typesetting, alienating authors from the material contexts of publication and furthermore adding unnecessary barriers to the unfettered circulation of knowledge.
 Closed formats ultimately lead to closed intellectual communities.^[See <http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html> for an extended discussion of this topic.]

-Not only does writing in plain text guarantee that your files will remain readable ten, fifteen, twenty years from now, it also allows you to simply and easily share every element of the scholarly apparatus across all possible platforms, from bibliographies to illustrations to citation styles.
-In this tutorial, we outline a workflow that frees the researcher from proprietary word processing software and fragile file formats.
+But without formatting or illustrations, the applicability of plain text is limited.
+This is where Markdown comes in.
+Markdown is a syntax for formatting plain text files that is currently enjoying a period of growth, not just as a tool for writing scholarly papers but as a convention for online editing in general.
+Markdown allows you to simply and easily share every element of the scholarly apparatus across all possible platforms, from bibliographies to illustrations to citation styles.

+Your notes, blog entries, code documentation, and wikis can all be authored in Markdown.
+Increasingly, many platforms like Wordpress and GitHub render Markdown natively.
+In the long term, your research will benefit from such unified workflows, making it easier to save, search, share, and organize your materials.
+Major sites like Reddit, GitHub, and Wordpress support Markdown authorship natively.
+It is now possible to write a wide range of documents in one format -- articles, blog posts, wikis, syllabi, and recommendation letters -- using the same set of tools and techniques to search, discover, backup, and distribute our materials.
+The popularity of Markdown in such diverse contexts has led to a rich ecosystem of practitioners, authoring tools, and publishing platforms.

 # Target Audience
 Professional writers and researchers constitute our primary audience.
 The tutorial assumes no prior technical knowledge, but can scale with experience.
 We often suggest more advanced techniques towards the end of each section.
 These are clearly marked, and can be revisited after some practice and experimentation.

-A secondary objective in writing this tutorial is to introduce the Markdown + Pandoc combination to journal and book editors.
-Although not covered in this tutorial, Pandoc offers a powerful template system (through LaTeX), which can be used to greatly streamline workflows particular to academic publishing.
+Simple file formatting allows scholars to easily scale their projects to different platforms: from notes to blog to article.
+Similarly, version tracking of plain text through GitHub, although not covered here, is a powerful means of collaborative writing.
+For journal and book editors, Pandoc offers a powerful template system (through LaTeX), which can be used to greatly streamline workflows particular to academic publishing.
 In a perfect world, journals would accept paper submissions in Markdown and run batch Pandoc processes to normalize for style and formatting.
 Getting familiar with the mechanics of writing in plain text is a good first step towards that vision.

 # Principles
 Inspired by best practices in a variety of disciplines, we were guided by the following principles: